Sign in

 MAC Hydraulics

-We have extensive experience in a number of industries, including food and beverage, construction, manufacturing, and waste management.
-If you&#;re looking for a trusted partner to help you with hydraulic services, contact us today!
+We possess extensive experience across various industries, including food and beverage, construction, manufacturing, and waste management.
+If you seek a reliable partner for hydraulic services, contact us today!

-In the world of hydraulic and pneumatic systems, seals are essential for keeping things running smoothly and preventing leaks.
-Among the most important seal types are piston seals and rod seals.
-Even though both are critical for system performance, they have distinct roles and designs.
+In hydraulic and pneumatic systems, seals play a crucial role in ensuring smooth operation and preventing leaks.
+Among the essential types of seals are piston seals and rod seals.
+While both are vital for system performance, they have distinct roles and designs.

 What Are Piston Seals?

-What They Do: Piston seals stop fluid from passing through the piston as it moves back and forth in a cylinder.
-Their main job is to build and maintain pressure on one side of the piston to create motion.
+What They Do: Piston seals prevent fluid from passing through the piston as it moves within the cylinder.
+Their primary function is to develop and maintain pressure on one side of the piston to facilitate movement.

-Where They&#;re Used: You&#;ll typically find piston seals in hydraulic cylinders in equipment like lifts, industrial machinery, and cars.
+Where They’re Used: Piston seals are typically found in hydraulic cylinders used in equipment such as lifts, industrial machinery, and automobiles.

-• They&#;re often crafted from materials like polyurethane, rubber, or PTFE (Polytetrafluoroethylene) for durability and pressure resistance.
+• Manufactured from materials like polyurethane, rubber, or PTFE (Polytetrafluoroethylene) for durability and pressure resistance.

-• Some piston seals are single-acting, working in one direction, while others are double-acting for bidirectional use.
+• Some piston seals are single-acting, functioning in one direction, while others are double-acting for bidirectional use.

 Buy Piston Seals